teriola/planet-link/README.md

+# NOTE Site is currently not working because of server change

 # Planet Link React Website

 Welcome to the Planet Link React website!
 This website was built using Vite and React, and it uses MongoDB Atlas as a database.
 The website fetches data from an Express server that is hosted on https://planet-link-api.onrender.com.